cadenai/byodr/docs/autopilot_manual.md

 the corridor.
 Put the robot in autopilot mode and steer it back to the preferred path.

-#### Using the model
-Never leave the robot unattended.

-### Adding holds to your own route
+### Adding halts to your route

 The autopilot will stop the robot at the end of a route.
 If the route ends at the at the same position and orientation as it started then there is no end to the route.
-In many cases this can be useful, f.i. routine inspections.
-But it might also be usefull to plan stops at certain points.
+In many cases this can be useful, f.i. in case of routine inspections.
+Often its useful to have planned stops at certain points at the route.
-A planned stop is called a hold.
+A planned stop is called a halt.
-To add holds to your route you have to take the steps:
+To add halts to your route you have to take the steps:
-* Decide about the locations and positions where the robot has to stop.
+ * Decide about the position and orientation where the robot has to stop.
  * Take care that there are enough visual clues so the robot can recognise the location.
-* Let the robot make images, in training mode, at this location and orientation.
+ * Let the robot make images, in training mode, at this position and orientation.
  * Select at least 3 images from different angles, and send them to cloud-management.
 Cloud-management will add the holds to your route.

 ##### How to fetch images from the robot
-The image-management system on the robot stores the image in zip-files.
+The image-management system on the robot stores the images in zip-files.
 The name of the zip-file refers to the timestamp of the first image in the zip-file.
-The zip-files can be downloaded from te robot with via ftp.
+The zip-files can be downloaded from te robot with via ftp, f.i. 'ftp://192.126.164.78'.
-The address is the ip-no of the robot in the Zerotier-network.
+The address is the ip-no of the robot in the ZeroTier-network.
 Ask cloud-management for the login-ID and password.

+## Using the model
+Never leave the robot unattended.